Marco Pellegrino: Loan to Huracán

 On 18 January 2025, Pellegrino joined Primera División club Huracán, on a six-month loan until the end of the season.

 Boca Juniors

 On 10 June 2025, Pellegrino joined Primera División club Boca Juniors permanently, on a four-year contract until 30 June 2029.

 International career

-He made his debut with the Argentina national under-23 team for a 1–1 draw friendly match against the Venezuela national under-23 team on 14 October 2023, featuring full-time as a starter.
+He made his debut with the Argentina national under-23 team for a 1–1 draw in a friendly match against the Venezuela national under-23 team on 14 October 2023, featuring full-time as a starter.

 Pellegrino was part of the 34 players that were called up to the Argentina national team for the 2026 FIFA World Cup qualification matches against Paraguay and Peru on 12 and 17 October 2023, respectively.